NativeScript/docs-v8/environment-setup.md

    }
    ```

-6. Build & Run the NativeScript application.
+6. Build and run the NativeScript application:

    ```cli
    ns run ios